tobybellwood/lagoon/docs/using-lagoon-advanced/graphql.md

 Update the production environment within a project:

-{% hint style="info" %}
+!!!
+Note "Note:"
 	Important: This requires a redeploy in order for all changes to be reflected in the containers.
-{% endhint %}

 ```graphql
 mutation editProjectProductionEnvironment {